UnforeseenOcean/Underwatch-neue/documentations/howtoplay.md

 Be careful, you cannot use enemy weapon and trying to use it by pressing E will result in immediate suicide.
 (Not really, it just shoots slowly and in random direction including on yourself)

+Press tilde key or any key right below ESC key to use cheats.
+You will not be penalized for cheating, especially when using it to make the game even harder.